 - 1 celery stalk, finely diced

-- half a glass of white or red wine, both non-sparkling and preferably at room temperature
+- half a glass of still white or red wine, preferably at room temperature

 - a teaspoon of tomato paste